unsaved/gradle-javaPropFile-plugin/README.txt

 to the doc subdirectory and run "../gradlew" ("..\gradlew" on Windows).
 You do not need to have Gradle installed to run the demonstration (if you pull the entire project from Git).
+WARNING:  If you pull from Git trunk, you will be working with pre-production code.
+The sample may be in the process of being updated.
+If you experience problems running the sample, work with a Git tag instead of trunk, or open a Github Issue to get help.

 FEATURES